 2) Understand the product.
 It is a good practice to involve testers right from the software requirements and design phase.
 This way testers can get knowledge of application dependability resulting in detailed test coverage.
-If you are not asked to be part of this development cycle then make request to your lead or manager to involve your testing team in all decision making processes or meetings.
+If you are not asked to be part of this development cycle then make a request to your lead or manager to involve your testing team in all decision-making processes or meetings.
 Besides, talk more with developers to know more about the product.

 4) Think positive.
 Start testing the application with a determination to find bugs and errors.
 Don`t think beforehand that there will not be any bugs in the application.
-If you test an application with intention to find bugs you will definitely succeed to find even those subtle bugs as well.
+If you test an application with the intention to find bugs you will definitely succeed to find even those subtle bugs as well.

 5) Go beyond requirement testing.
-Yes, this is a rule in software development industry.
+Yes, this is a rule in the software development industry.
 Test application for what it is not supposed to do.

 6) Write your test cases during the requirement analysis and design phase.
 This way you can ensure all the requirements are testable.
 While writing test cases, write test cases for intended functionality first i.e. for valid conditions according to requirements.
 Then write test cases for invalid conditions.
-This will cover expected as well unexpected behavior of an application during tests.
+This will cover the expected as well as unexpected behavior of an application during tests.

 7) To ensure maximum test coverage break your application under test into smaller functional modules.
 Write test cases on such individual unit modules.
 Also, if possible, break these modules into smaller parts.

-8) Write clear, descriptive, unambiguous bug report.
+8) Write a clear, descriptive, unambiguous bug report.
 Do not only provide bug symptoms but also provide the effects of bugs and all possible solutions.
 Don’t forget that testing is a creative and challenging task.
 Ultimately, it depends on your skill and experience, how you handle this challenge.

 10 ) If possible identify and group your test cases for regression testing.
 This will ensure quick and effective manual regression testing.